solid-contrib/conformance-test-harness/USAGE.md

 * If you do not specify a version then Docker will use the latest image
 * If you want to see the reports, the `/reports` directory must be mapped to a local volume.
 Alternatively you could use this image in your own image which could send the reports to an external location such as Amazon Web Services (AWS) S3.
+* If you use the `--skip-reports` option you do not need to map the `/reports` directory.
 * If you want to run different tests or supply a different config file, you can mount local directories in place of other internal ones.
 For example:
     ```